 A Main Street Christmas

-It took a concerted effort from everyone on the executive to organise the space, get the permits, create and broadcast the narration, organise the volunteers, make the posters, work with our partners and organise the thousand little details that events like this require.
+The executive of the Schomberg Village Association is a small group - and after the confusion and frustrations of this past year we wanted to bring something back to the community.
+Once again, presenting the Farmers’ Parade of Lights in the Schomberg Agricultural Fairgrounds was the best solution.
+This year, we added entertainers, music and more decorations to this year’s event but of course the Farmers’ Parade of Lights was the centrepiece.
+It took a concerted effort from everyone on the executive to organize the space, get the permits, promote the event on Facebook, make the posters, create and broadcast the narration, organise the volunteers, work with our partners and organise the thousand little details that events like this require.
 My thanks to you; it’s only with such a team that this wonderful event took place.

 The Agricultural Society.
 Could there be a better place to display the farmers’ handiwork as a drive through than the Agricultural Fairgrounds?
 I think not.
 Nestled in the heart of Schomberg, adjacent to Main Street this was a wonderful venue.
 My thanks to the members and the executive of the Schomberg Agricultural Fairgrounds who offered us the best possible place to hold this event.
 We look forward to working with you on other events in the future.